A big welcome from the Eastern Shore Players.

 MURDER MYSTERY DINNER THEATRE: THE LOBSTER TRAP

-Created with the assistance of Pamela Halstead* during a set of workshops, the Players staged an original murder mystery dinner theatre.
+Created with the assistance of Pamela Halstead* during a set of workshops, and written by Sue Higgs, the Players staged an original murder mystery dinner theatre.

 This comedy was set on the Eastern Shore in the 1940s where there are few complaints from the workers at a lobster canning factory.
 But murder is afoot after a big announcement that a new business partner has huge changes and job losses in mind.

-*Pamela Halstead is a locally renowned director, dramaturg, actor and certified teacher, as well as the newly appointed Artistic Director of PARC.
+*Pamela Halstead is a locally renowned director, dramaturge, actor and certified teacher, as well as the newly appointed Artistic Director of PARC.
 [Workshops were funded in part by NS Communities, Culture and Heritage.]

 Performance dates were 19th, 21st & 22nd October at Memory Lane Heritage Village, Lake Charlotte, NS. heritagevillage.ca.